cj-mills/christianjmills/_posts/2021-7-20-Barracuda-PoseNet-Tutorial-V2-1.md

-Drag and drop the two video files from the file explorer into the `Videos` folder.
+Drag and drop the two video files from the File Explorer into the `Videos` folder.

 ![unity-add-video-files](..\images\barracuda-posenet-tutorial-v2\part-1\unity-add-video-files.png)